 US State Dept Travel Advisory

 The US Department of State currently recommends US citizens exercise increased caution in Bolivia due to civil unrest.
+Some areas have increased risk.
 Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.